rsdoiel/antenna/science_and_technology.md

 date: 2025-07-02, updated: 2025-07-02, from: The Register (UK I.T.
 News)

-<h4>Dismissal bid denied as 16-count indictment moves toward trial in May 2026</h4> <p>Huawei will still have to face trial in the US next year over alleged breaches of sanctions against Iran after a judge declined its request to dismiss various charges.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>
+<h4>Dismissal bid denied as 16-count indictment moves toward court in May 2026</h4> <p>Huawei will still have to face trial in the US next year over alleged breaches of sanctions against Iran after a judge declined its request to dismiss various charges.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>

 <br>